-- Teams will be formed prior to the start of the second week of practice.
+- Teams will be formed prior to the start of the second week of practice or before.

 It should be noted that kids grow and develop at different ages.
 Just because a player isn't on the Competitve team in a given year doesn't mean that he or she won't be a top player in years to come.
 Every player can control their attitude and effort.
 Every player can make huge strides in their skill with focused effort, consistent practice, and determination.